bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

     ![landing-page-team-portal-generated](./media/content-adaptation-standard-and-guidance/landing-page-team-portal-generated.png)

 1. This is a blank landing page.
-Click "编辑" to enter the edit mode of the landing page.
+Click "**编辑**" to enter the edit mode of the landing page.

     ![landing-page-team-portal-edited](./media/content-adaptation-standard-and-guidance/landing-page-team-portal-edited.png)

-    Contents can be edited by clicking the "pen".
+    Contents can be edited by clicking the "**pen**".
 List items in the left navigation can be moved around, added, or deleted.
 Videos and service updates can be added or deleted.

-1. After the editing is finished, click "保存" to save the page.
+1. After the editing is finished, click "**保存**" to save the page.
 And then, the landing page is updated.

     ![landing-page-team-portal-updated](./media/content-adaptation-standard-and-guidance/landing-page-team-portal-updated.png)

-1. Click "生成导航json" to generate a json for the left navigation.
+1. Click "**生成导航json**" to generate a json for the left navigation.
 Copy it and save as a json file.
-Please name the file as "documentation,leftnav,virtual-networks.json", and check in the file to VSO.
+Please name the file as "**documentation,leftnav,virtual-networks.json**", and check in the file to VSO.

-    For the naming strategy, "documentation,leftnav," is fixed, and "virtual-networks" is the service id, which means if an article's ms.service is "virtual-networks", the article is using this left navigation.
+    For the naming strategy, "**documentation,leftnav,**" is fixed, and "**virtual-networks**" is the service id, which means if an article's ms.service is "**virtual-networks**", the article is using this left navigation.

-1. Click "生成页面xml" to generate an xml for the landing page.
+1. Click "**生成页面xml**" to generate an xml for the landing page.
 Copy it and save as an xml file.
-Please name the file as "documentation,services,virtual-networks.xml", and check in the file to VSO.
+Please name the file as "**documentation,services,virtual-networks.xml**", and check in the file to VSO.

-    by naming the xml to be "documentation,services,virtual-networks.xml", the landing page can be accessed from the url "/documentation/services/virtual-networks/".
+    by naming the xml to be "**documentation,services,virtual-networks.xml**", the landing page can be accessed from the url "**/documentation/services/virtual-networks/**".

 1. After the json and xml files is generated, go through the QA cycle to review the new landing page.
 The process is the same as [above in content refresh](#qa-in-ppe), except that there is no branch in VSO for the json and xml files.

 ## Refreshing landing page

 All landing pages should be updated in the middle of every month.
-The same tool ([the team portal](http://acncontentteam.azurewebsites.net/landingpage/)) as above can be used to edit the exiting landing pages.
+The same tool ([Mooncake team portal](http://acncontentteam.azurewebsites.net/landingpage/)) as above can be used to edit the exiting landing pages.
 Only the left navigation, subtitle, tutorial message, and tutorial list can be updated from the global.
 Videos need to be updated only if new Videos are uploaded to the media center.
-Service update need to be updated only if "[what-is-new](https://www.azure.cn/what-is-new/)" is updated.
+Service update need to be updated only if "[**what-is-new**](https://www.azure.cn/what-is-new/)" is updated.

 After the json and xml files are updated, go through the same QA cycle.
 For more information, see [above in content refresh](#qa-in-ppe).